jhebus/starter-academic/content/event/autonomous-intent/index.md

 ---
 title: Autonomous Intent
+summary: A look at the role of intent in the autonomous operation of networks.
 abstract: >-
   Autonomous networks are seen as a vehicle to address many of the issues currently being faced by the telecommunications industry: increasing service